ilich/passportjs-workshop/README.md

 ## Notes

 **IMPORTANT!** There is a compatibility issue in **passport-remember-me** package.
-Please use fixed version located at https://github.com/ilich/passport-remember-me
+Please use fixed version located from https://github.com/ilich/passport-remember-me